-The candlelight is flickering and the person across the table is looking at you flirtatiously…the wine’s been flowing and conversation has been totally natural.
-First dates come in a variety of forms and whether you’re having the time of your life at a local café or you’re simply hanging out with a group in a neighborhood pub, there are 8 things that should never, ever, under any circumstances be brought up during the course of a first date.
-That is, if you want a second one.
+The candlelight is flickering and the person across the table is looking at you flirtatiously…the wine’s is flowing and the conversation—totally natural.
+Still, first dates can bring a flutter of nervousness.
+Whether you’re having the time of your life at a local café or you’re hanging out with friends in a neighborhood pub, there are some things you should never talk about when meeting someone for the first time.

-3. Your Cats – Whether you’re a dude or a smokin’ hot lady, owning cats (emphasis on the plural) as a singleton sends the kind of message you just don’t want to have to defend.
-Plus, no one thinks Mr. Fluffy’s sleeping habits are interesting except you, anyway.
+3. Your Cats – Whether you’re a dude or a smoking hot lady, owning cats as a single person, sends an unflattering message you shouldn’t have to defend.
+No one thinks Fluffy sleeping habits are interesting, except you, anyway.

 4. Your Past Transgressions – If you had a turbulent childhood or done things that lead to an arrest for misdemeanor or had a divorce caused by your reckless affair, it isn’t necessary to air out the guilt you feel and burden your date.
 Keep in mind, your are on a first date.
 Save that heavy stuff to after you get to know each other well.
 After a period of time, when there’s a comfortable feeling, then you talk about your past.